Introducing the Emulate Brain-Chip R1: A First-in-Class, Isogenic iPSC Model of the Human Neurovascular Unit

 Application: ADME, Inflammation

-Abstract: The limited translatability of preclinical experimental findings to patients remains an obstacle for successful treatment of brain diseases.
+How Organ-Chips Were Used: The limited translatability of preclinical experimental findings to patients remains an obstacle for successful treatment of brain diseases.
 Relevant models to elucidate mechanisms behind brain pathogenesis, including cell-specific contributions and cell-cell interactions, and support successful targeting and prediction of drug responses in humans are urgently needed, given the species differences in brain and blood-brain barrier (BBB) functions.
 Human microphysiological systems (MPS), such as Organ-Chips, are emerging as a promising approach to address these challenges.
-Here, we examined and advanced a Brain-Chip that recapitulates aspects of the human cortical parenchyma and the BBB in one model.
+Here, the authors examined and advanced a Brain-Chip that recapitulates aspects of the human cortical parenchyma and the BBB in one model.

-Methods: We utilized human primary astrocytes and pericytes, human induced pluripotent stem cell (hiPSC)-derived cortical neurons, and hiPSC-derived brain microvascular endothelial-like cells and included for the first time on-chip hiPSC-derived microglia.
+Methods: The authors utilized human primary astrocytes and pericytes, human induced pluripotent stem cell (hiPSC)-derived cortical neurons, and hiPSC-derived brain microvascular endothelial-like cells and included for the first time on-chip hiPSC-derived microglia.

 Products Used In This Publication